 1. Put on sweats.

 There’s really no step 2; that’s it.
-Yeah, my smart-aleck husband says “drink a bottle of wine,” but really.
+Yeah, my smart-aleck husband says “open a bottle of wine,” but really.
 Everything after step 1 is gravy.

 But you can be sure that having a dinner party for 24 is nowhere in there.